all on this page

-A highly developed sports program in the Price Hill-Covedale area has produced innumerable college and professional athletes.
+A highly developed sports program in the Price Hill and Covedale areas has produced many college and professional athletes.
 There are two indoor tennis and racquetball clubs within 10 minutes of the area.

 For those who enjoy the theater the Warsaw Federal Incline Theater hosts plays and musicals throughout the year.
 This arts center is located at the corner of West Eighth Street and Matson Place.
 The Warsaw Project Gallery and The Flats Art Gallery are great places to appreciate artistic talents.